anvithalolla/Azure-Infrastructure-Automation/README.md

 ## System Architecture

 The architecture utilizes Azure services such as Resource Groups, Storage Accounts, and Data Factories:
-- **Resource Groups** serve as units of deployment for managing resources.
+- **Resource Groups** Serve as containers for grouping related resources for easy management, access control, and cost reporting.
-- **Storage Accounts** store deployment artifacts and logs.
+- **Storage Accounts** Used for storing CI/CD artifacts such as build outputs, logs, and binaries.
+They are configured to use blob storage for unstructured data, accessible globally via HTTP/HTTPS.
-- **Data Factories** orchestrate data movement and transformation.
+- **Data Factories** Facilitates data integration services that allow data-driven workflow creation for orchestrating and automating data movement and data transformation.

 ![System Architecture](path_to_image_here)